Glender/DutchWeather/README.md

 ## :sunny: :umbrella: :cloud: Some examples

-Suppose you want to download some daily weahter statistics for research
+Suppose you want to download some daily weather statistics for research purposes.
+You can, for example, plot the results of the daily mean
-purposes:
+temperature:

 ``` r
 library(DutchWeather)